 Quito boasts a delicious culinary scene that showcases the flavors of Ecuador.

-Below are a few notable dining options to satisfy your taste buds.
+Below are some notable dining options to enjoy.

 Miskay Quito